WYYZ

-WYYZ (1490 AM) and (102.5 FM) is a radio station broadcasting a block format.
-Licensed to Jasper, Georgia, United States.
+WYYZ (1490 AM) is a radio station licensed to Jasper, Georgia, United States, broadcasting a regional Mexican format.
 The station is currently owned by Steven Lara through licensee Gorilla Broadcasting Atl LLC.

-Translator W273CT-FM 102.5 MHz covering north suburbs of Atlanta, including Alpharetta, Buford, Duluth, Cartersville, Lawrenceville, and Dalton.
+Low-power FM translator W273CT (102.5 FM) relays WYYZ around the clock.
+A strange setup at this site.
+The broadcasts come from a long radiating wire attached to a wooden pole.